Membership fees will be waived for the King, Queen and Captain’s floats from recognized Krewes.

 A certificate of insurance from the Krewe of Highland will be furnished to the Krewe of Centaur for coverage in our staging area and on the parade route.

 This is a meeting for anyone who has questions about krewe membership or parade applications.

-Complete parade applications are due NO LATER than Wednesday February 8th at 4:30PM. d
+Complete parade applications are due NO LATER than Monday February 10th at 4:30PM due to City Requirement.

 Applications must be submitted online.
 Do not submit an incomplete application as it will be deleted.
 Applications require a driver’s license and insurance information.
 This is not a first-come, first-served parade.

 Attend the Mandatory Parade Meeting in the Events Building at the rear of the Centaur Den located at 948 North Market, Tuesday, February 11th, at 6:00 pm.

 Your float lieutenant and driver must be there or your float will not be able to participate.
 Anyone not present will not be able to participate in the parade.